luojun6/ccc/tech_stacks/computer_systems/cmu_computer_systems.md

 - **Each bit is 0 or 1**
 - **By encoding/interpreting sets of bits in various ways**
   - Computers determine what to do (instructions)
-  - ...and represent and manipulate nunbers, sets, strings, etc...
+  - ...and represent and manipulate numbers, sets, strings, etc...
 - **Why bits?
 Eletronic Inplementation**
   - Easy to store with bitstable elements
   - Reliably transmitted on noisy and inaccurate wires